IfanTsai/ebpf-tcp-ping/README.md

   -s	Do not show information of each ping
 ```

-Noted that port 65532 of other server shoule be opened
+The tool detects port 65532, noted that port 65532 of other server needs to be opened